 The key collectors are former mycologists of IZB: Erast Parmasto, Kuulo Kalamees, Ain Raitviir, and Leili Järva, Anu Kollom, Bellis Kullman, Urmas Kõljalg, Ilmi Parmasto, Peeter Põldmaa and Mall Vaasma.

-There are about 500 type specimens, most of which have been described by the mycologists of the IZB.
 More than 700 mycological studies based on TAAM collections have been published.
 Mycotheca Estonica by E. Parmasto, Fasc.
 1-3 (1957-1961) and Corticiaceae USSR by E. Parmasto, Fasc.
 1-3 (1966-1969) are based on TAAM material.
 The mycologists of IZB have completed 20 volumes of the series “Scripta Mycologica” and three fascicles of the distribution maps of Estonian fungi.
-Proposals have been made to include fungi into the the official list of protected species (issued in 2004) and completation of the Estonian Red Data Lists of fungi (1998, 2008).
+Proposals have been made to include fungi into the the official list of protected species (issued in 2004) and completation of the Estonian Red Data Lists of fungi (1998, 2008, 2019).

 The first mycological expedition was made to Transcarpathian region by Erast Parmasto 1956.
 A year later the second collecting trip was organized by E. Parmasto and Ain Raitviir to Komi ASSR in Russia.
 These first journeys were followed by ca 150 expeditions in mycologically uninvestigated remote regions of former Soviet Union (see the map of expeditions in Eurasia 1956-1992).
 E. Parmasto, A. Raitviir, K. Kalamees, as well as L. Järva, P. Põldmaa, M. Vaasma, I. Parmasto, B. Kullman, A. Kollom and other mycologists from former IZB participated in expeditions.